LadyTastingData/de-project/README.md

 ```

 ### Data transformations with dbt:
-I have included data type transformations already when I upload the data to GC Storage and then to BigQuery.
+I have already performed data type transformations when I upload the data to GC Storage and then to BigQuery.
 In addition, I partitioned the data by Year_of_Release and clustered by Platform, using the following SQL transformation in BigQuery.
 As I did not need more complex transformations, I have not used dbt or Spark.

-I created the partitioned table in BigQuery using the following codes (In order to reproduce replace "lithe-breaker-385610" with your own project ID):
+I created the partitioned table in BigQuery using the following code (in order to reproduce replace "lithe-breaker-385610" with your own project ID):

 ```
 -- Create a partitioned table from external table and cluster by affiliated_base_number